crypton480/HilbertCuts/README.md

 Some ideas to be implemented in the near future.
 Feel free to try them yourself!

-1. Replace the annoying nested for-loops in code.cpp with a more elegant recursion
+- Replace the annoying nested for-loops in cutgen.cpp with a more elegant recursion
-2. Integrate generation of cuts in GraphTea
+- Integrate generation of cuts in GraphTea
-3. Integrate Normaliz calls in the code
+- Integrate Normaliz calls in the cutgen.cpp

 ###References: